 The ratings for each individual question are shown for easy analysis.
-Notice that the ratings for each CheckPoint survey are grouped together and separated by the dotted line.
-For each CheckPoint survey, should there be a variance of 3 or more points between groups on a given question a flag will appear with that group's identifying letter on it.
-You should pay close attention to these questions because this wide variance will have had an impact on the average.
+Should there be a variance of 3 or more points between groups on a question a flag will appear.
+Pay close attention to these questions because this wide variance may have had an impact on the average All Observers score for that Skill Set.